How does darunavir work?

 - systemic lidocaine

-If you are taking darunavir, it is particularly important to consult your HIV doctor or pharmacist before taking other medicines, as these may interact with darunavir or ritonavir or cobicistat enhancing medicines.
+If you are taking darunavir, it is especially important to consult your doctor or pharmacist for HIV before taking other medicines because they may interact with darunavir or ritonavir or cobicistate.

-Some common medicines may be affected, including antibiotics, corticosteroids, hormonal contraceptives, metformin, methadone and statins.
+Some common medications may be affected, including antibiotics, corticosteroids, hormonal contraceptives, metformin, methadone and statins.
 (I take both with medical advice)

 If you are thinking about having a baby, or think you may be pregnant, talk to your doctor as soon as possible about which combination of anti-HIV drugs would be right for you.
 It is important to take antiretroviral treatment during pregnancy to avoid HIV transmission from the mother to the baby.

-The British HIV Association (BHIVA) recommends ritonavir-boosted darunavir (in combination with other medicines) as a medicine that can be provided to women starting HIV treatment in pregnancy, depending on their individual circumstances.
+The British HIV Association (BHIVA) recommends darunavir boosted with ritonavir (in combination with other medicines) as a medicine that can be given to women starting HIV treatment in pregnancy, depending on individual circumstances.

-Darunavir boosted with cobicistate is not recommended during pregnancy.
+Darunavir potentiated with cobicistate is not recommended during pregnancy.

 Talking to Your Doctor